PhilemonPhilippin/PhilemonPhilippin/README.md

 At the moment, I'm keeping myself busy by

 - Looking for a 2 or 3 month unpaid internship for a .NET Junior Developer role in Belgium, in the surroundings of Brussels,
-- Working on my .NET C# / Angular project "InnoCheffing",
 - Developing functionalities for the Wix website of a non-profit association in the cultural sector ([Les Trouvères](https://www.lestrouveres.com/)),
-- Studying for Harvard CS50’s Introduction to Computer Science certification.
+- Refreshing my knowledge of TypeScript and Angular for a few days with the aim of making a web application to hand in as a final project for my Harvard CS50’s Introduction to Computer Science certification.

 # Projects